chryzsh/DarthSidious/from-network-access-to-domain-admin.md

 **Method**
 A domain user is any user in the domain.
 We of course have to figure out the domain name first.

-Once you have acquired the domain name, you can try what's refered to as password spraying.
+Once you have acquired the domain name, you can try a technique called password spraying.
 Most enterprises provide numerous ways of authenticating.
 Common ways are through Outlook Web Access, SMB or other.
+That means if we can figure out the syntax we can attempt to authenticate with common passwords.

+However, when spraying passwords beware of lockout tresholds.
+Many enterprises have a lockout policy after five attempts.

 ## Enumerate the domain